-- The project folder on the shared disk is called "assignment 02" - Follow the instructions from the last assignment to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
+- The project folder on urza is called "assignment 02" - Follow the instructions from the last assignment to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
 You should see a ball sitting on a simple ground plane, waiting to move.